vikasrajputin/book-my-trip/README.md

-# hotel-booking-app
+# book-my-trip-app
-Hotel Booking Application - Modern Microservice Based Application Using Java, Spring Boot, React, Docker, Kubernetes, SQL
+Book My Trip Application - Modern Microservice Based Application Using Java, Spring Boot, React, Docker, Kubernetes, SQL

-# Hotel Booking App
+# Book My Trip App

-Welcome to the Hotel Booking App project!
-This project is designed to teach students and working professionals how to build and understand a microservice architecture using a hotel booking system as an example.
+Welcome to the Book My Trip App project!
+This project is designed to teach students and working professionals how to build and understand a microservice architecture using a book my trip system as an example.

 ## Project Structure